 - The cookies will be fragile when warm, so I like to let them cool slightly for approx 10 minutes before transferring them to an airtight container.

-If made in the 1 tbsp size, as recommended, this recipe produces small roughly a two-bite cookies.
+If made in the 1 tablespoon size, as recommended, this recipe produces small roughly a two-bite cookies.

 Nutritional information on Whip & Wander is provided as a courtesy and is approximate only.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.